 Having multiple choice answers gives you the option of using the task cards for more than concept sorting.
 You can also use them for class games like Scoot, cooperative learning review games, or formative assessment.
 In addition to the physical task cards, this product includes task card images that you can display using PowerPoint or upload to online review programs like Plickers and Kahoot.
 You can purchase Parts of the Water Cycle Task Cards alone or as a part of my Water Cycle Bundle.

 By the way, kids aren’t the only ones who find water cycle concepts to be confusing.
 I’m often asked about task card #9 in Set A pictured above.
 How would you classify the cloud of steam rising from a boiling teakettle?
 It’s not precipitation because precipitation is water falling through the air.
 It’s not evaporation, because evaporation is invisible.
 The cloud of steam is actually an example of condensation because when the hot water vapor comes in contact with cooler air, it condenses into water droplets.
 This is a tricky one, I know.
 But discussing examples like this with your students will foster critical thinking and will help them grasp the scientific principles behind the water cycle.

 If you haven’t grabbed a copy of the Condensation Investigations freebie, you can download it from Laura’s Best Freebies, a private page for my email subscribers that has over 75 free resources.
-If you’re not sure where to find that page, or you aren’t yet a subscriber, click HERE to have it emailed directly to you.
+If you’re not sure where to find that page, or you aren’t yet a subscriber, click here and fill out the form to have it emailed directly to you!